AngleProtocol/angle-docs/governance/angle-dao.md

 ## 🗳 Angle onchain governance system

-To implement changes to the protocol through the administrative smart contract functions its different modules support, Angle relies on an onchain governance system ruled by [veANGLE holders](./veANGLE/README.md).
+To implement changes to the protocol through the administrative smart contract functions its different modules support, Angle relies on an onchain governance system ruled by ANGLE holders.

 This system is split between two main modules: